-The existing European patent system will be unaffected by the UK leaving the EU, so no action by patent holders is needed.
+The existing European patent system was unaffected by the UK leaving the EU earlier in 2020, and by the upcoming end of the transition period on 31 December 2020, so no action by patent holders is needed.

 The patent application system won’t change after Brexit – you’ll still be able to use either the national route in the UK or the European route via the European Patent Office (EPO) to seek protection for inventions in the UK.
 The EPO is not an EU institution, and the UK will remain one of its 38 member states.

 You’ll still be able to designate both the UK and Europe when making international patent applications via the Patent Cooperation Treaty (PCT) system.
 This means that patent protection will still be available using the PCT system in the UK via the national and EPO routes.